opulo-inc/docs/docs/misc/calibration/2-connect-to-machine/index.md

 <br/><br/>

 1. **Apply and Verify**
     * Click `Apply` to save the **Bottom Camera** settings.
 One of the red "X"s in the camera feed should disappear.
-The image might be entirely black, but we'll fix that in the following steps.<br/><br/>
+The image might be entirely black, but we'll fix that in the following steps.
+    * Save your OpenPnP configuration so OpenPnP will remember this when opened. `File > Save Configuration`.<br/><br/>
      ![Saving changes to the Bottom Camera Config](../../../openpnp/v4/calibration/2-connect-to-machine/images/23-apply-and-save-bottom-cam-settings-gif.gif)
 <br/><br/>

 ---

-## Adjust Bottom Camera Exposure
+### Adjust Bottom Camera Exposure

 !!! warning "Other Camera Settings"
     In the following step, **do not** modify any camera settings other than exposure.
 The default values should remain unchanged.